PaulFrankling/recip_me/README.md

 ### Show Recipe Page

 This page shows the details belonging to each recipe.
-The ingredients are presented in bullet points due to the `<ul>` tag and the method list is presented in numerical order due to the `<ol>` tag.
+The ingredients list is presented in bullet points due to the `<ul>` tag and the method list is presented in numerical order due to the `<ol>` tag.
 It shows the name of the user who added the recipe at the bottom of the page.

 When the user is signed in and it's their recipe, it shows an 'Edit Recipe' button and a 'Delete Recipe' button.
 The 'Edit Recipe' button takes the user to the Edit Recipe page.